-A range of alternative land allocations and suitable uses were considered for the wilderness study area.
-In the preferred alternative, about 76,715 acres of the wilderness study area would be recommended wilderness area where motorized or mechanized transport would not be suitable; about 41,066 acres would be backcountry area, about 12,494 acres would be recreation emphasis area, and about 11,851 acres would have no additional land allocation other than inventoried roadless area.
+A range of alternative plan land allocations and suitable uses were considered for the wilderness study area.
+In the preferred alternative, about 77,102 acres of the wilderness study area would be recommended wilderness area where motorized or mechanized transport would not be suitable; about 45,910 acres would be backcountry area, about 12,500 acres would be recreation emphasis area, about 1,938 acres would be within a key linkage area and about 6,614 acres would have no additional plan land allocation other than inventoried roadless area.
 Alternative E proposed the area as a backcountry area with opportunity for motorized and mechanized transport on additional trails than currently suitable for these uses.